If you’re considering an abortion, we can help.

 Future Pregnancy Problems

 Abortion leaves a woman vulnerable to problems with future pregnancies.
-These include a higher risk of ectopic pregnancy, pre-term delivery, handicapped newborns and placenta previa.
+These include a higher risk of ectopic pregnancy, pre-term delivery and placenta previa.